avestic/avesta/README.md

 # Why NATS:
 NATS is Strata's single most important piece of infrastructure.
 It single-handedly fulfills most of its infrastructure needs.

+TODO:
+## Functional bias and its powerful implications:
+##
+## There is no such thing as a "service".